wcventure/PERIOD/README.md

 - **Running a privileged container**
   - `sudo docker run --privileged -it period:latest /bin/bash`
-  - Then you will start a a docker container abd enter the configured environment of PERIOD.
+  - Then you will start a docker container and enter the configured environment of PERIOD.

 ----------